 Setting up a continuous development environment can be complex, but proper integration can allow companies to cut down tremendously on the time and effort that it takes to build, test and release new code.

-the code deployment process, which is critical to implementing an efficient continuous
+- The code deployment process, which is critical to implementing an efficient continuous development system.

 developers to quickly rollback a problematic release.